 While three days may not be enough time to see everything that Miami has to offer, it is still enough time to get a taste of what the city has to offer and create unforgettable memories.
 By planning your Miami itinerary carefully, you can make the most of your time in Miami and experience some of the city’s highlights.

 There are two major airports to fly into in Miami: Miami International Airport (MIA) and Fort Lauderdale Hollywood International Airport (FLL).

-If you prefer a more economical mode of transportation, then you can also take the Amtrak train in or a Greyhound bus, among others.
+If you prefer a more economical mode of transportation, you can also take the Amtrak train or a Greyhound bus.

-If you’re driving (and do a Florida road trip) then you can either take the I-95, which has tolls but also runs along the coast, or the Florida Turnpike, which skips the tolls, but is more inland.
+If you’re driving (and doing a Florida road trip), then you can either take the I-95, which has tolls but also runs along the coast, or the Florida Turnpike, which skips the tolls but is more inland.

 Weather in Miami

-Most people winter in Florida because the temperature stays between 63ºF and 74ºF and thus it has become of the most popular places in winter in the US.
+Most people winter in Florida because the temperature stays between 63ºF (17ºC) and 74ºF (23ºC) and thus, it has become of the most popular places in winter in the US.

 But if you want to enjoy the beaches, then the better time is summer.
-It ranges from 79ºF to 88ºF and is very humid and muggy, and you can expect rain at this time as well.
+It ranges from 79ºF (26ºC) to 88ºF (31ºC) and is very humid and muggy.
+However, you can expect rain at this time as well.

-Also, if you plan to club with the celebrities in South Beach, pack the appropriate nightclub attire.
+Also, if you plan to club with celebrities in South Beach, pack the appropriate nightclub attire.